 There's no better snack that a mini muffin!
-These healthy carrot muffins are not only adorable, but gluten free, paleo and vegan friendly.
+These mini carrot muffins are not only adorable, but eggless, gluten free and paleo friendly.
 They are made with cassava flour, almond butter and lightly sweetened with honey or maple syrup.
 This is the perfect toddler carrot muffin recipe - mini, free of most allergens and delicious.

 I go through phases when it comes to muffins, and lately I've been all about the muffins!